There are not many finer locations in the world to race yachts than around the scenic waters of the Firth of Clyde.

 Flanked by the Isle of Bute, Great Cumbrae and the Scottish mainland, the racing area provides a good test of a sailor's skill and concentration.
 As a result, competitors travel from across the UK and Ireland to take in the most popular regatta in Scotland.

-Classes include IRC, RC35, CYCA, restricted sail and dinghy.
+Classes include IRC, CYCA, restricted sail and dinghy, as well as the Scottish Championships for International Etchells and 707s.

-Classes include IRC, RC35, CYCA, restricted sail and dinghies.
+Classes include IRC, CYCA, restricted sail and dinghies.

 Midweek Series prizegiving will take place on Wednesday evening for Keelboats and Thursday evening for dinghies.

 Now part of the Largs Regatta Festival experience, the Scottish Two Handed Race is a true test of a sailor's skill and teamwork.
-This event is sponsored by Arran Malt.
+This event is sponsored by Arran Malt Whisky & Coastworks work boats, tugs & barges.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.